Nexis-Network/homepage/content/docs/guides/branching-test-queries.md

 7. Leave **Create compute endpoint** selected.
 This creates the branch with its own dedicated compute instance.
 8. Click **Create Branch** to create your branch.

-You can also create a test branch using the [Exzo Network CLI](/docs/reference/cli-branches#create) or [Exzo Network API](/docs/manage/branches#create-a-branch-with-the-api).
+You can also create a test branch using the [Nexis Network CLI](/docs/reference/cli-branches#create) or [Nexis Network API](/docs/manage/branches#create-a-branch-with-the-api).

 <CodeTabs labels={["CLI", "API"]}>